 What Is GHB?

-Gamma-hydroxybutyrate, better known as GHB, was first synthesized in a lab in the 19th century.
+Gamma-Hydroxybutyrate (GHB) was first synthesized in a lab in the 19th century.
 It is actually produced naturally, in small doses, in the body as food is broken down in the stomach.
-While it was originally used as an anesthetic, similar to Benzodiazepines, it became popular in the 80s among club- and gym-goers.
+While it was originally used as an Anesthetic, similar to Benzodiazepines, it became popular in the 80s among club- and gym-goers.
 Street names include: